If there is one thing that is certain about us financial types it is that we always know the answer.

 Anything you do a lot of, you get better at.
 And, although he had to develop a quick sense of jobs that were right and wrong for him so that he was always working, we would probably argue that he lacked a certain amount of judgment.
 We, however, would be wrong.
 What he was telling me was the REALITY of his career choice.

 For those of us in the financial officer mold, the way we go about our screening process for opportunities out in the world typically needs a major adjustment.
-For those of us later in our careers, many of the sources of job opportunities simply don’t work well, even in good times,
+Many of the sources of job opportunities simply don’t work well, even in good times, for those of us later in our careers.

 A few examples may help.
-First, introducing yourself to recruiters used to be a somewhat valid approach.
+First, back in the old days, introducing yourself to recruiters used to be a somewhat valid approach.
 Recruiters were busy, and although they aren’t interested in you unless they are working on something close to your background, they just might have something during the time period of your search.
-Now a days, don’t expect a significant return from a mailing to these folks.
+At this point in your career, don’t expect a significant return from a mailing to these folks.

 Large firms, as incredible as it might appear on first examination, don’t hire senior executives of any stripe.
 Large firms, especially with the flattened organizational structures more common today, grow their own and promote from within.
 To do otherwise would cause the best of the dozen candidates at the next level down to leave.